GALAXY CRUISE: Spiral and ring classifications for bright galaxies at z=0.01-0.3: Morphological classification

 \subsubsection{Ring classification}

 We trained the model classifier of the ring features as in the spiral classification.
 However, the training process must be scrutinized because of the imbalanced data owing to the scarcity of ring galaxies.
-We indeed obtained only 930 ring galaxies (6.0\%) from the GC~DR1 catalog that satisfied the following criteria: \begin{description} \item[--] Ring: {\tt P(interaction)} $>0.5$ $\cap$ {\tt P(ring)} $>$ {\tt [P(fan), P(tail), P(distorted)]} $\to$ N$_\mathrm{positive}$=930 \item[--] Non-ring: {\tt P(spiral)} $<0.5$ not {\tt P(ring)} $>$ {\tt [P(fan), P(tail), P(distorted)]} $\to$ N$_\mathrm{negative}$=8,647. \end{description} Examples of cutout images of randomly selected ring galaxies based on the criteria above are shown in figure~\ref{fig5}.
+We indeed obtained only 930 ring galaxies (6.0\%) from the GC~DR1 catalog that satisfied the following criteria: \begin{description} \item[--] Ring: {\tt P(interaction)} $>0.5$ $\cap$ {\tt P(ring)} $>$ {\tt [P(fan), P(tail), P(distorted)]} $\to$ N$_\mathrm{positive}$=930 \item[--] Non-ring: {\tt P(spiral)} $<0.5$ not {\tt P(ring)} $>$ {\tt [P(fan), P(tail), P(distorted)]} $\to$ N$_\mathrm{negative}$=8,647. \end{description} These criteria have been determined through a discussion with the GALAXY CRUISE team and our visual inspection, to select ring galaxies in a rational manner.
+Careless selection of ring galaxies for the training data lead to a useless ring classifier and hence different scientific results in section~\ref{s4} (e.g., no significant difference in stellar mass and SFR distributions between ring galaxies and the entire targets).
+Examples of cutout images of randomly selected ring galaxies based on the criteria above are shown in figure~\ref{fig5}.
 We selected 800 (100) ring galaxies and 7,200 (900) non-ring galaxies for the model training (and evaluation in table~\ref{tab2}).

 Before conducting the model training, we employed several techniques that allowed the model to learn the imbalanced training data appropriately and, more specifically, to obtain better metric values for both the precision and recall rates, i.e., higher AU-PRC values.
 Therefore, we modified the initial bias parameter ($b_0$) of the last sigmoid classifier (section~\ref{s311}) to improve its initial guess as follows: